StackVista/stackstate-docs/configure/opentelemetry/traces/manual-instrumentation-mappings-for-stackstate.md

 **This identifier can be found in the following location**

-1) Click on your component in the StackState Topology view
+1) Click on your component in the StackState Topology Perspective
 2) Click on the `SHOW ALL PROPERTIES` button on the right side, a popup will appear.
 3) The column row with the value 'identifiers' will contain the value you defined, as seen below in the image.